tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

 Step 5: Perform a Euclidean Distance Transform
 -------------------------------------------------

-The Euclidean distance transform provides the distance to the nearest solid for every pore voxel.
-The distance3 transform can be calculated and attached to a PMMoto ``porousmedia`` object by calling ``pm.distance`` which avoids recalculing the transformn.
+The Euclidean distance transform computes the distance from every pore voxel to the nearest solid voxel and is central to many morphological analyses.
+The function ``edt`` is called and the image of the porous structure ``PorousMedia.img`` and the ``Subdomain`` are passed in.
+The Euclidean distance transform implementation in PMMoTo is an extension of the work of :cite:`Silversmith_Hilei_24`.

 .. code-block:: python

    dist = pmmoto.filters.distance.edt(pm.img,sd)
-   dist = pm.distance

 The distance transform of the sphere pack is shown below.